Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 Instead, `psa_is_key_slot_occupied` should use the key identifier to decide whether a slot is occupied.
 The key identifier is always readily available: when allocating a slot for a persistent key, it's an input of the function that allocates the key slot; when allocating a slot for a volatile key, the identifier is calculated from the choice of slot.

+Alternatively, we could use a dedicated indicator that the slot is occupied.
+The advantage of this is that no field of the `attr` structure would be needed to determine the slot state.
+This would be a clean separation between key attributes and slot state and `attr` could be treated exactly like key slot content.
+This would save code size and maintenance effort.
+The cost of it would be that each slot would need an extra field to indicate whether it is occupied.

 ##### Key slot content

 Other than what is used to determine the [“key slot state”](#key-slot-state), the contents of a key slot are only accessed as follows: